 If one wishes to proceed further into sub-specialization, that training begins after completion of three years of training, and continues for one to four more years, depending on the subspecialty.
 Most subspecialists choose to practice a combination of general internal medicine and their subspecialty.
 With its strong core curriculum, Internal Medicine training keeps all options open.
 It is the choice that allows a physician's career to evolve as interests change over time, and as the market changes to meet America's health care needs.
 During these years, the resident acquires experience and expertise in both ambulatory and hospital-based care, across the broad spectrum of human health and disease.

 We are striving to be the best Department of Internal Medicine in the Osteopathic profession.
 Our most important role is to provide superior medical education and training in Internal Medicine and its subspecialties to our medical students and residents.
 We are also dedicated to serve our patients and colleagues by expanding our current services to enable expert consultative care in both General Internal Medicine as well as its subspecialties.
-The NSU College of Osteopathic Medicine Department of Internal Medicine will be the source for expert opinion and an authoritative resource for patients and physicians.
+NSU's Dr. Kiran C. Patel College of Osteopathic Medicine Department of Internal Medicine will be the source for expert opinion and an authoritative resource for patients and physicians.